MACO: A Multi-Agent LLM Framework for Automated CGRA Hardware/Software Co-Design: Background and Related Work

-CGRAs are a class of programmable hardware accelerators that strike a balance between flexibility and efficiency, making them highly suitable for domains such as signal processing, linear algebra, and machine learning.
-The typical CGRA design process, as illustrated in Fig. 1, consists of two main components: compiler design and architecture design.
-A CGRA fabric is organized as a grid of tiles, each integrating functional units (FUs), local memory, and interconnects.
-The compilation software includes choices such as unrolling factors and vectorization factors, which directly affect kernel mapping efficiency.
-Therefore, effective CGRA design requires joint consideration of both hardware and software dimensions.
+CGRAs are a class of programmable hardware accelerators that strike a balance between flexibility and efficiency, making them especially well suited for domains such as signal processing, linear algebra, and machine learning.
+There exist multiple CGRA variants that differ in when and how resources are reconfigured (e.g., spatial, temporal, and hybrid forms)\cite{liu2019survey}.
+MACO focuses on spatial–temporal CGRAs, where each tile can be reconfigured on a per-cycle basis while computation proceeds in parallel across the array.

+The typical CGRA design space, as shown in Fig.~\ref{fig:wide_background}, consists of two main components: compiler (software) design and architecture (hardware) design.
+A CGRA fabric is organized as a grid of 2D tiles, each integrating functional units, local memory, and interconnects.
+The compilation software includes choices such as unrolling and vectorization factors, which affect kernel mapping efficiency.
+Therefore, effective CGRA design requires a joint consideration of both hardware and software parameters.